pledge4future/co2calculator/docs/documentation.md

 The specific emission factors for different activities are collected in [this emission factor table](https://github.com/pledge4future/co2calculator/blob/main/data/emission_factors.csv).

 Several data sources for emission factors are available with differences in their level of detail (e.g. occupancy rates of vehicles, car sizes...), geographic resolution (e.g. national, sub-national...) and up-to-dateness with resulting implications for their within- and across-country comparability.
 With the selected sources, we aim at providing reliable and user-friendly emission calculations that are comparable across countries, most recent and that come along with acceptable user efforts.
 When comparisons within countries or more detailed heating emission calculations are required, we suggest to rely on national sources and to provide custom emission factors as district heating can vary significantly across district heating networks within a country.
 Similarly, while emission factors for most public and private transport are globally comparable, those for electrically powered trams or trains vary significantly across countries.
-For possible more detailed emission factors, see [Geographical coverage](#heading-target).
+For possible more detailed emission factors, see [Geographical coverage](#geographical-coverage).

-(heading-target)=
+(compliance-with-the-ghg-protocols)=
 ### Compliance with the GHG Protocols

-The Greenhouse Gas (GHG) Protocol Corporate Standards provide a globally used framework to measure greenhouse gas emissions [(Greenhouse Gas Protocol 2024)](https://ghgprotocol.org/).
+The Greenhouse Gas (GHG) Protocol Corporate Standards provide a globally used framework to measure greenhouse gas emissions ([Greenhouse Gas Protocol 2024](https://ghgprotocol.org/)).
 They account for three scopes:
 * Scope 1 emissions are direct emissions from sources that are owned or controlled by the reporting entity, such as emissions from combustion in owned vehicles or boilers.
 * Scope 2 emissions are indirect emissions caused by the generation of purchased or consumed electricity, heating, cooling or steam.
 * Scope 3 emissions are indirect emissions other than those captured in scope 3.
 These include all other emissions generated in the life cycle of the product, including production and disposal.

 For electricity and mobility, the *co2calculator* computes emissions based on the whole life cycle of a product, i.e. including scope 3 emissions.
 For heating, scope 1 emissions are caculated.

-(heading-target)=
+(geographical-coverage)=
 ### Geographical coverage
 The *co2calculator* can compute heating and mobility CO<sub>2</sub>e emissions for the whole globe.
 For electricity, emissions of production mixes can be calculated for the whole globe and residual mixes for most European countries.